nicholaides/cecil/README.md

 export type Username = User['name']
 ```

-### Interpolation with high fidelity to intended output
+### Interpolation syntax with high fidelity to intended output

 Use `#[]` on the backticks to replace placeholders with actual values.